 The villains of the Wuxia-themed Juken Sentai Gekiranger and Power Rangers Jungle Fury.
 Of special note is the second main villain: Maku / Grizzaka, a bear-themed berserker whose two main characteristics are a gigantic ego and a hair-trigger temper.
 Maku's overwhelming pride was behind his pre-series fall to evil; he couldn't stand knowing he was his mentor's second choice for successor, the first one having turned down the role.

 Back when the National Wrestling Alliance was still a huge thing, every other NWA World title holder seemed to be one.
 The most famous of course was Harley Race but every world champion belt had more than a few holders of this variety.
 If you were a champion of any smaller region of the alliance and your belt corresponded to a "world" equivalent, it was just safer on your sanity to expect the world title holder to giving you headaches and stock up on aspirin early.
 Ric Flair was a subversion though, he talked a big game and did win a lot, but usually by the skin of his teeth and through dubious means.
 And he was proud to admit it.
+This hasn't stopped now that the NWA is a smaller thing either, its just not as noticeable.

 Antonio Inoki and New Japan Prowrestling in general garnered this reputation in Inoki's efforts to prove professional wrestling the strongest style in the world and his particular brand of strong style the strongest of all professional wrestling.
 The NJPW dojo would attract and open its doors to any fighters who disagreed, then shut its doors on them and have the best guys in their locker room beat them up.